jonassvensson4/jsfour-core/README.md

     * The external IP and port you use to connect to your server, the one visible in the server list.
 Not your localhost/127.0.0.1 etc
 * Add `start jsfour-core` to your server.cfg, remember to start it before my other resources.
 * It's recommended to run the resource once and then restart the server since it's generating some modules.
+   * If yarn decides to stop working try this:
+      1. Reinstall yarn
+      2. Restart your server and rerun in
-    * If yarn decides to stop working I'm sorry but there's nothing I can do about it.
-If it won't download all the modules you could install the modules by using <a href="https://www.npmjs.com/get-npm">npm</a>.
+      3. If it won't download all the modules you could install the modules by using <a href="https://www.npmjs.com/get-npm">npm</a>.
 You'll find the modules to install in the <a href="https://github.com/jonassvensson4/jsfour-core/blob/master/package.json">package.json</a> under dependencies.

 ### SHARED FILES
 Notice: Everything in the shared folder will be publicly available, don't put any sensitive information in there.